Raku/doc/.github/ISSUE_TEMPLATE/clarification-request.md

   example program so it doesn't introduce two unrelated concepts at once."

-  Please note we do not have the ability to add diagrams at present aside from the type graphs.

   If you don't know how to fix the issue (this _is_ a documentation site and we expect it to be used by people who are not expert!), please don't worry about exact fixes.
 However, even a vague